tcoq/chargemanager/README.md

 The advantages of this charging manager are as follows:

 * Web interface with controls for 3 different charging strategies
-* Automatic shutdown when the vehicle is fully charged
+* Automatic stop when the vehicle is fully charged
-* Display of the current charging curve in a graphic
+* Near realtime charging chart
-* Tabular display of the Solaredge data in near-realtime
+* Near realtime Solaredge inverter data
 * Possibility to distinguish between 2 or 3 phase charging
 * All values of the Solaredge inverter and the NRGKICK are stored in a SQLLite database and are available there for other evaluations